CodePushGo/website/src/content/blog/en/self-hosted-live-updates.md

 next_blog: ''
 ---

-I am delighted to announce the release of Self-hosted Live Updates, which represents the latest evolution of Capgo's Live Updates.
+I am delighted to announce the release of Self-hosted Live Updates, which represents the latest evolution of CodePushGo's Live Updates.

 While many enterprises currently utilize the Live Updates SDK to access the most recent JavaScript, HTML, and CSS updates for their applications, some may encounter hindrances due to corporate policies, industry regulations, or geographical restrictions.
 With Self-hosted Live Updates, you can now distribute web build artifacts via your infrastructure.